luissecundes/luissecundes/README.md

-<p align="center">My name is Luis Henrique, and I am a Fullstack Developer with expertise in PHP (Laravel, Cake and Symfony) and Javascript/Typescript (ReactJS).
+<p align="center">My name is Luis Henrique, and I am a Fullstack Developer with expertise in PHP (Laravel), Javascript/Typescript (Angular) and Node.js with Typescript (Nest.js).
 I am passionate about creating robust and dynamic web and mobile applications, leveraging my skills in a diverse range of technologies.
 With a focus on delivering high-quality and innovative solutions, I thrive in the fast-paced world of software development.</p>&nbsp;